 Krisp stores the following customer data in its cloud:

-TLS encryption is used throughout all our services (no exception).
+TLS 1.2 is enforced throughout all our services (no exception).

 Customers can delete all their data by sending an email to email@example.com.